J-1 Visa Study Start Up Jobs

 Verify the two-year home residency requirement early

 Study Start Up roles funded by a foreign government or involving skills on the Exchange Visitor Skills List may trigger the two-year home residency requirement under INA 212(e).
-Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B or green card plans.
+Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B visa or green card plans.

 Align your DS-2019 dates with site activation timelines